 However, you don’t even need to lace up your exercise shoes to reap the benefits of a weighted vest.
-Simply wearing one as you go about your day can Science Daily “Reduced obesity for weighted-vest wearers” View Source while building muscle.
+Simply wearing one as you go about your day can reduce body weight and fat mass Science Daily “Reduced obesity for weighted-vest wearers” View Source while building muscle.

 Keep in mind that weighted vests come with some risks.
 “Vests make every exercise have a higher impact on the landing, meaning that even things like running or jumping will have more impact on your feet, ankles, and knees,” says Corey Lewis, co-founder and CEO of 1AND1 Life.
 “People with troublesome joints or back problems should be very careful if using them.”